rsek/dataforged/starforged_moves.md

 **When you reach the end of your quest**, roll the challenge dice and compare to your progress.
 Momentum is ignored on this roll.

 On a **strong hit**, your vow is fulfilled.
-Mark a number of ticks on your quests legacy track equal to the rank of the vow (troublesome=1; dangerous=2; formidable=3; extreme=4; epic=5).
+Mark a reward on your quests legacy track per the vow’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.

 On a **weak hit**, as above, but there is more to be done or you realize the truth of your quest.
-Mark one fewer ticks.
-If you __Swear an Iron Vow__ to set things right, add +1 and take +1 momentum on a hit.
+If you __Swear an Iron Vow__ to set things right, take your full legacy reward.
+Otherwise, make the reward one rank lower.

 On a **miss**, your quest is undone.
 Envision what happens (__Ask the Oracle__ if unsure), and choose one.

-  * Recommit: Clear all but one filled progress, and raise the vow's rank by one (if not already epic).
+  * Recommit: Clear all but one progress box, and raise the vow’s rank by one (if not already epic).
   * Give up: __Forsake Your Vow__.

 ## Adventure Moves

-### Aid Your Ally

-**When you act in direct support of an ally**, envision how you aid them.
-Then, __Secure an Advantage__ or __Gain Ground__ to take action.
-If you score a hit, they (instead of you) take the benefits of the move.

-If you __Gain Ground__ and score a strong hit, you are both in control.
-On a weak hit, your ally is in control but you are in a bad spot.

 ### Face Danger